 Explore static vs dynamic dispatch in Rust, learn how monomorphization creates specialized code, and use trait objects behind pointers like Box and dyn to enable flexible return types.

-Explore the Rust iterator design pattern by implementing the iterator trait for an employee records collection, using an associated item type and the mandatory next method to yield items.
+Explore the iterator design pattern in Rust by implementing the iterator trait, defining an associated type item, and using next to yield items; master for loops that consume iterators.

 Programming languages usually have some tradeoffs.
 There are low level languages like C anc C++ usually have speed and control at the cost of memory safety.
 On the other hand, we high level languages such as python or java script are more safer but are not very efficient from power and speed perspectives.
 With rust we have best of both the worlds.
 More specifically, it is a system programming language which means they have speed and control but at the same time are much much better because of the safety features just like high level languages.
 This makes rust so clearly standout among all the other programming languages.